• Skip to primary navigation

 Instructions

-2. Drain the water and add beans to a 3 to 4 quart saucepan.
-Add 3 cups of fresh water, onion, oil, and salt.
+2. Drain beans and add to a 3 to 4-quart saucepan with 3 cups of fresh water, onion, oil, and salt.

-• Make it a dip - top with guacamole, diced onions, shredded lettuce, and serve with chips.
+• Make it a dip - top with guacamole, diced onions, sour cream, shredded lettuce, and serve with chips.

 • Meal idea!
-Serve these beans with Cowboy Ribeye Steak with Cumin Chili Rub and a side of Mexican Street Corn Salad.
+Serve these beans with Cowboy Ribeye Steak with Cumin Chili Rub and a side of Mexican Street Corn Salad or Mexican rice.

 • Serve it as a side to any of your favorite Mexican dishes.
-Here are a few of dishes that these beans would go well with: Carne Enchiladas, Taco Stuffed Bell Peppers, and Chicken Tinga Tostadas.
+Here are a few dishes that these beans would go well with Carne Enchiladas, Taco Stuffed Bell Peppers, and Chicken Tinga Tostadas.

 • Beans will thicken as they sit.
 Add broth as needed to soften.